Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 Not exactly the same thing, but the more I learn about them, the more similar they seem.

-Deloading is a recovery strategy.
+Deloading is a long-term recovery strategy.
 A bit of a break in your programming if you will.
-A period of time that hopefully permits your body to overcome the accumulated fatigue (recover) and thus return to the program more capable of making gains again.
+A period of time that should permit your body to overcome the accumulated fatigue (recover) and thus return to the program more capable of making gains again.

 Let’s say you’re doing a phase of programming and for two or more weeks, you just don’t seem to be making any progress.
-A common strategy is to deload to give your body a bit of a break and try again.
+You're not adding reps, and/or you're not adding load.
+A common strategy at this point is to deload.

 Over-Training and Over-Reaching